JuliaLang/julia/doc/manual/types.rst

    bound to values.
 -  Both abstract and concrete types can be parameterized by other types.
-   They can also be parameterized by symbols, by values of any type for which `isbits` returns true (essentially, things like numbers and bools that are stored like C types or structs with no pointers to other objects), and also by tuples thereof.
+   They can also be parameterized by symbols, by values of any type for which :func:`isbits` returns true (essentially, things like numbers and bools that are stored like C types or structs with no pointers to other objects), and also by tuples thereof.
 Type parameters may be omitted when they do not need to be referenced or restricted.